Nesting statistics in the O(n) loop model on random planar maps: Weighting loops by i.i.d. random variables

-in terms of the functions already appearing in Theorem~\ref{mainT}. \end{theorem} It is remarkable that the bivariate large deviations function is a sum of two terms, one being the usual $n$-dependent large deviations function for depth $J(p)$, the other being $\mu$-dependent but $n$-independent.
+\end{theorem} It is remarkable that the bivariate large deviations function is a sum of two terms, one being the usual $n$-dependent large deviations function for depth $J(p)$, the other being $\mu$-dependent but $n$-independent.